m-h-mridul/m-h-mridul/README.md

 <pre>
 - 🔭 I’m currently working on AWS
 - 🌱 I’m currently learning Dev Ops
-- 👯 I’m looking to collaborate on a mobile application work with AL
 - 🚀 I'm a software developer focused on Flutter and Dart programming.
 - 🎯 My primary goal is to craft high-quality and user-friendly mobile applications.
 - 💡 I love experimenting with new technologies and finding innovative solutions.